cheeriojs/cheerio/Readme.md

 ### The "DOM Node" object

-Cheerio collections are made up of objects that bear some resemblence to [browser-based DOM nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node).
+Cheerio collections are made up of objects that bear some resemblance to [browser-based DOM nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node).
 You can expect them to define the following properties:

 - `tagName`
 - `parentNode`